 This lake is perfect for those looking for some sport fishing because it is rich in perch, tarpon and other game fish.
 You might even run into the endangered fresh-water manatee or sea cow.

-If you come to this area these are the things you can’t miss: swimming in a little pool formed by one of the waterfalls in Finca Paraiso, take a boat tour to the Boqueron Canyon, visit the Mariscos Town & Rio Dulce towns and enjoy a tour in the Chocon Machacas Biotope.
+If you come to this area these are the things you can’t miss: swimming in a little pool formed by one of the waterfalls in Finca Paraiso, take a boat tour to the Boqueron Canyon, visiting the Mariscos Town & Rio Dulce towns and enjoy a tour in the Chocon Machacas Biotope.

-Things to Do In and Around Lake Izabal
+Things to Do In Lake Izabal, Guatemala

 1. Boat Tours